iTzMeRafa/Teeskins2/README.md

 [Composer](https://getcomposer.org/), [NodeJS](https://nodejs.org/en/) and [>=PHP5.0](https://secure.php.net/) is required to run this project.

-* Clone this repository to your desired location and update+install dependencies:
+* Clone this repository to your desired location and install dependencies:

 * Rename the __.env.example__ file to __.env__ and enter your values